Justinidlerz/simple-node-ts/README.md

 # Simple node-ts
-A simple demo to show how to use typescript in node.js
+Example of how to use typescript in node.js

 # StartUp
 ```javascript